 The syllabus examines current theoretical perspectives on the relationship between human resource practices and organisational performance.
 These include strategic HRM, organisational behaviour and employment relations frameworks, which offer different explanations of how HRM practices impact on organisational performance.
 The relationship between motivation, organisational commitment (defined as an individual's emotional attachment to an organisation) and both individual and corporate performance is central to understanding the effects of HRM practices on employees.

 The skills demonstrated by students are expected to go beyond knowledge and comprehension.
 As well as demonstrating that they know and understand the major HRM policies and practices, theoretical frameworks and supporting empirical evidence, students are expected to be able to explain the relationship between different human resource policies and practices and the underlying theoretical frameworks (for example, by describing the relationship between performance management and goal setting theory, or pay strategy and different theories of motivation).
 These theoretical frameworks will then provide the basis for analysing and evaluating whether HRM practices are more or less likely to achieve their hypothesized outcomes.
 The potential limitations of each theory and the subsequent implications for organisational practice will also be considered.

-Students should consult the appropriate EMFSS Programme Regulations, which are reviewed on an annual basis.
-The Regulations provide information on the availability of a course, where it can be placed on your programme's structure, and details of co-requisites and prerequisites.
+Please consult the current EMFSS Programme Regulations for further information on the availability of a course, where it can be placed on your programme's structure, and other important details.